SachinPawaskarUNO/mav-openag-foodcomputer2.0/README.md

 The Build for the Food Computer was done with significant contribution from a close friend of mine Jay Stark, who is an amazing guy when it comes to innovative building, making and future thinking.
 ![Build Image](images/build/FC20-1.jpg)

-The project would not have been possible without the significant support from the Service Learning folks at UNO's Community Engagement Center, including Julie Dierberger, Angie Carlton, among others.
+The project would not have been possible without the significant support from the Service Learning folks at UNO's Service Learning Academy, including Julie Dierberger, Angie Carlton, among others.

 ## Purpose
 The purpose of this class and service learning engagement with OPS King Science Middle School are the following.